 Calculating the cost of lessons and coursesHow can we calculate the cost of lessons and courses?
 Three of our associate education experts set out some variables schools should consider when costing lessons, as well as examples of methods to calculate these costs.
 We also look at working out the curriculum costs of a Key Stage.

-Consistent financial reporting (CFR)Find out the purpose of the consistent financial reporting (CFR) framework for maintained schools and PRUs, and how to use COLLECT to submit a data return.
+Consistent financial reporting (CFR)Find out the purpose of the consistent financial reporting (CFR) framework for maintained schools and pupil referral units (PRUs), and how to use COLLECT to submit a data return.
+Plus, see changes for 2020-21.

 Presenting your budget to governors: templatesKeep your governors fully informed about your budget planning and decision making with our downloadable templates.
 You'll find a detailed budget planner, and a planning report that'll help you head off likely questions from governors.

 School budget: expenditure on staffingWhat percentage of the budget should be spent on staffing?
-We relay advice from our associate experts and a local authority on how much of the school budget should be spent on staff costs.
+We relay advice from our associate experts on how much of the school budget should be spent on staff costs.
 We also answer some FAQs about budgeting for staff expenditure and point to financial benchmarking data.

 How to use your school Facebook pageUse our top tips to make your school Facebook page a success.
 Learn what to post, the settings that will save you a headache, and how to respond to negative comments.